 Cristina Graham, American Epilepsy Society, Chicago, IL

 Ms. Graham has indicated she has no financial relationships to disclose relevant to this activity

 Resolution of Conflicts of Interest

 It is the policy of the American Epilepsy Society to ensure balance, independence, objectivity and scientific rigor.
 All persons involved in the selection, development and presentation of content are required to disclose any real or apparent conflicts of interest.
-In accordance with the ACCME Standards for Commercial Support of CME, the AES implemented the mechanisms of prospective peer review of this CME activity, to identify and resolve any conflicts.
+In accordance with the ACCME Standards of Integrity and Independence in Accredited Continuing Education, the AES implemented the mechanisms of prospective peer review of this CME activity, to identify and resolve any conflicts.
 Additionally, the content of this activity is based on the best available evidence.

 The American Epilepsy Society is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.